United States Naval Academy logo

 About United States Naval Academy

-Forge the future leaders of the U.S. Navy and Marine Corps at Annapolis.
+Forge leaders for the Navy and Marine Corps at this historic federal service academy.

-The United States Naval Academy (USNA), affectionately known as Navy or Annapolis, stands as a cornerstone in American military education.
-Established in 1845, it is the second oldest of the nation's five prestigious service academies, dedicated to molding midshipmen into officers for the United States Navy and Marine Corps.
-Located on a stunning 338-acre campus in Annapolis, Maryland, at the confluence of the Severn River and Chesapeake Bay, the entire "Yard" is a National Historic Landmark, rich with history and tradition.
+The United States Naval Academy, affectionately known as Navy or Annapolis, is more than just a college; it's a rigorous federal service academy dedicated to shaping the next generation of officers for the U.S. Navy and Marine Corps.
+Located on a stunning 338-acre campus in Annapolis, Maryland, at the confluence of the Severn River and Chesapeake Bay, it offers a unique path to leadership and service that begins the moment you step onto its historic grounds.

 Key Highlights

-- ✦The 338-acre campus in Annapolis, Maryland, is a National Historic Landmark.
+• The 338-acre campus ("the Yard") in Annapolis is a designated National Historic Landmark.

-- ✦Recognized for having some of the highest-paid graduates in the country by starting salary.
+• Known for producing some of the highest-paid graduates in the country.

 Timeline